A note from the author, five years later:

 In order to translate the remaining 200 images into the system, there must be instances in which the suit combinations do not form the initial consonant sounds.
 This inequality also carries over into the “tens” place, though that may be less intuitive.
 Thus, face cards, when placed in either the first or both the first and second places, must take precedence over the suit combination preceding it.
 Since there are only two missing groups, the Jacks and Queens and used for this purpose, while the Kings retain a different set of rules.
 Queens Always make the sound “R,” and Jacks, when in the first place, make the sounds “F,Th.”
 However, when Jacks are in the second place, they make the sound “T,D.” We are free to make these kinds of changes because images in which a face card appears in the second place only are among the 352 images that are not in the 000-999 list.
 “T,D,” as an ending, is preferable to “F,Th,” because there are a paucity of words that end in “F” or “Th.”
 Because it can include past-tense verbs ending in “ed,” the “T,D” ending is preferable to all others except for “R” and “S.” “S” is only common at the end of words for plurality though, and “R” is already occupied by the Queens.
 Queens always retain the “R” sound because many professions, appliances, and gadgets end with the letter “R.” When both cards shown are Either JxJx, JxQx, QxQx, or QxJx, the rule of precedence continues to apply, for these combinations match up with the numbers:

-The eight numbers that are stricken out are the only eight from the 000-999 list that will not translate into card combinations.
+The eight numbers which are omitted are the only eight from the 000-999 list that will not translate into card combinations.
 The first two digits are dictated by the face cards themselves, out of their precedence, so the digit in the “ones” place is determined by the suit combination.

 For instance, “J♠Q♠” may be “forest,” and “Q♠J♥” may be “raft.”